Csld72k/claudiney/cursos/rocketseat/programa-explorer/stage-08/API/notes.md

       It includes codes from IETF Request for Comments (RFCs), other specifications, and some additional codes used in some common applications of the HTTP.
       The first digit of the status code specifies one of five standard classes of responses.
 The optional message phrases shown are typical, but any human-readable alternative may be provided, or none at all.
       Unless otherwise stated, the status code is part of the HTTP standard (RFC 9110).
-      The Internet Assigned Numbers Authority (IANA) maintains the official registry of HTTP status codes.[1]
+      The Internet Assigned Numbers Authority (IANA) maintains the official registry of HTTP status codes.
       All HTTP response status codes are separated into five classes or categories.
 The first digit of the status code defines the class of response, while the last two digits do not have any classifying or categorization role.
 There are five classes defined by the standard:

         * 1xx - Informational response – the request was received, continuing process.